gautamkrishnar/grav-openshift-quickstart/README.md

 	rhc app add-alias -a grav --alias "$whatever.$mydomain.com"

 Then add a cname entry in your domain's dns configuration pointing your alias to $whatever-$yourdomain.rhcloud.com.

+### Spread the word
+Liked using Grav in openshift!
+Don't forget to spread the word by starring this repo.